 At this point we have a default marker showing our position but we can change the icon and even add some content that shows up when we click the marker.

-fileTo read the file we need to do an AJAX request and in Polymer there is the iron-ajax
+locations.json fileTo read the file we need to do an AJAX request and in Polymer there is the iron-ajax component for that

 $ bower bower install --save PolymerElements/iron-ajax